AdobeDocs/commerce-testing/src/pages/functional-testing-framework/metadata.md

 As a result, the Functional Testing Framework sends an unauthorized POST request with an empty body to the `https://example.com/rest/V1/guest-carts` and stores the single string response that the endpoint returns.

 #### Company Relation Example
 This is an example of how to handle a company relation using REST API operations.
+This functionality is available only to Adobe Commerce customers.

 ##### Create a company relation

-Note: This functionality is available only to Adobe Commerce customers.

 The corresponding test step is:
 First create 2 different companies of different types before creating the company relation

 ```xml